Choi-Wonkyo/UNDP-Data-Dive-Hackathon/README.md

-🌪️ **Team CYClone**
-📅 Project Duration: Jul 2025 – Jan 2026

-🏆 **Winner — 2025 Data Dive for Development Hackathon (UNDP)** 🚀 Selected as one of the top 2 teams and advanced to a UNDP-supported development program

 # Analyzing the Past, Designing the Future: A Multi-target ODA Forecasting System

 📊 A simulation-based decision support system for optimizing ODA allocation using deep learning